Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Pittsburgh has combined with its opponents to put up more than 42.5 points in five of eight games this season.
+- Pittsburgh and its opponents have gone over the current 41-point total in five of eight games (62.5%) this season.

-- Sunday's over/under is 5.6 points higher than the combined 36.9 PPG average of the two teams.
+- Sunday's total is 4.1 points higher than the combined 36.9 PPG average of the two teams.

-- This contest's total is 9.1 points under the 51.6 these two squads combine to give up per game in 2020.
+- The 51.6 points per game these two squads have allowed their opponents to score this season are 10.6 more than the 41 total in this contest.

+- The Steelers and their opponents have scored an average of 43.4 points per game in 2020, 2.4 more than Sunday's total.

-- The 42.5-point total for this game is 5.3 points below the 47.8 points per game average total in Lions games this season.
+- The 41-point total for this game is 6.8 points below the 47.8 points per game average total in Lions games this season.

 Steelers stats and trends

-- In Pittsburgh's eight games this season, it has three wins against the spread.
+- The Steelers have been favored by 6.5 points or more one time this season and have not covered the spread in any of them.

-- Pittsburgh's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Pittsburgh's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Lions.